bizyaeva94/stepik_auto_tests_course/README.md

 # stepik_auto_tests_course
-This is task for review
+This is task for review.
+There we learn how to work with git